seagle0128/doom-modeline/README.md

 ## FAQ

-1. I am experiencing the laggy issue on Windows, how to resolve it?
+1. I am experiencing the laggy issue, how to resolve it?

-   You need to add this configuration into your init file.
+   Add this configuration into your init file:

    ``` emacs-lisp
    ;; Don’t compact font caches during GC.